aashirwad01/Google-Cloud-Platform-Cloud-Essentials/Lab-4: Set Up Network and HTTP Load Balancers.md

 # Set Up Network and HTTP Load Balancers
-This is lab 4( Set Up Network and HTTP Load Balancers) of quest create and manage cloud resources we are allocated 30 minutes to complete the lab.
+This is lab 4( Set Up Network and HTTP Load Balancers) of quest Create and Manage Cloud resources we are allocated 30 minutes to complete the lab.
-This hands-on lab shows  how deploy a containerized application with Kubernetes Engine.
+This hands-on lab shows  how to set up HTTP load balancer and Networl Load Balancer and run them on Compute Engine VMs. .

 ## Understanding the terminologies